PhrSite/Ng911LibDocumentation/articles/WorkingwithPIDF-LOData.md

 # The pos Element and the Position Class
 The pos element represents individual points in other location subelements of the location-info element.
 For example, a Point element contains a single pos element.
 A Circle element contains a pos element that defines the location of the center of a circle.

-The pos element is defined as a string list of double precision numbers in the XML schema defination.
+The pos element is defined as a string list of double precision numbers in the XML schema definition.
 Values are separated by a single space.
 The string contains latitude, longitude and potentially elevation information.
 A pos element for a point in two dimensions will look like:

 ```
 <pos>42.5463 -73.2512</pos>